Most child deaths occur in children aged under one year.

 - RCPCH (2014) Confidential Enquiry into Maternal and Child Health (CEMACH): Why children die: death in infants, children and young people in the UK .

-More information about children and young people can be found in the Further resources , including a presentation on Infant and perinatal mortality in Yorkshire and the Humber [PDF 1255KB] .
+For more about children and young people, see: Further resources , including a presentation on Infant and perinatal mortality in Yorkshire and the Humber [PDF 1255KB] .

-The Public Health England (PHE) National Child and Maternal Health Intelligence Network (CHIMAT) Infant Mortality and Stillbirths Snapshot contains information about:
+The Public Health England (PHE) CHIMAT: Infant Mortality and Stillbirths Snapshot contains information about:

 - neonatal mortality (from 1995 onwards);